fynv/FeiRays/README.md

 ## Progress

 In case someone is interested in the progress of the project, here is a list of what have been implemented so far.

-All performance numbers are grabbed using a RTX 2060 super.

 ### Random Number Generator for Shaders